Getting the support you need

 Our Housing and Welfare Benefits team provides advice and casework on housing and accessing welfare benefits.

-Who do we support?
+Get HelpWho do we support?

 Due to high demand, we prioritise people who are vulnerable, destitute and have children living in Lewisham.
-We run a hybrid service – offering both phone and face to face advice.
+We run a hybrid service, offering both phone and face-to-face advice.
 We also provide a drop-in service for Greenwich residents at the Migrant Hub.

 Specialist advice